Anler2015/ExplosionAnimation/README.md

 This is an explode animation.
 When I first saw the repository  [ExplosionField](https://github.com/tyrantgit/ExplosionField), I was so surprised and wanted to write it by myself.
 So I did it.</br> What else ?
 I refactored the project, and you can implement your particles easily.
-And I also made an ExplosionLayout.
+And I also made an `ExplosionLayout`.

 ---
 ### Demo